NarendarVakiti/spring-security-jpa-mysql/README.md

 This project mainly focused on Spring security and springboot, I include java8 features, JPA, and MySQL Database.

-I added Database dump file in resource folder for DB access.
+Note : I added Database dump file in resource folder for DB access.

-Below are the URL's for access
+**Below are the URL's for access**

 Not required any credential for below URL's